 3) the reimbursement of one round-trip ticket per year (train or plane tickets in eco-class, up to 1.300€ for non-continental europan countries, up to 350€ for continental european countries) for the country of origin, for the duration of the program, to be taken during the academic year (with no possibility of postponement or refund if not taken).

 There is no financial support for family members.

 The PPU program offers:

 - Assistance in housing.
-Upon arrival in France PPU students may rent a place at the Cité Universitaire for 6 months.
-Additional information is provided to facilitate the housing after that period.
+Upon arrival in France, PPU students may rent a place at the Cité Universitaire for 6 months (possible extension to 12 months because of current sanitary constraints).
+Additional information is provided to facilitate housing after that period.
 (Housing)

-- A “Tutor” is assigned to each student who together with the PPU Graduate Office acts as an advocate for the student scientific education and provides assistance in any practical matters.
-The tutors are usually scientists working in the campus in a different department with respect to the student-hosting laboratory.
+- A “Tutor” is assigned to each student who together with the PPU and Graduate Offices acts as an advocate for the student scientific education and provides assistance in any practical matters.
+The tutors are usually scientists working on the campus in a different department with respect to the student-hosting laboratory.

 - Help in administrative issues, individualized or grouped professional training classes, and counseling by the Human Resources Department.- Access to all amenities at Institut Pasteur and the universities for reduced fees, including:

 - Subsidized access to the cafeteria for lunch;

 - Sports within ASIP (Sport Association of Institut Pasteur);